I’m working on a recipe, and I forgot to buy the shallots, which is a variety of onion that tastes like regular onions with a pinch of garlic powder.

-A shallot looks like a small onion.
+A shallot looks like an oblong, small or medium onion.
 It has a papery skin that is a brownish copper color.

 When you cut into a shallot, you will also find two to four cloves.

 How long does a shallot last?

 How long a shallot will last depends on how they are stored.
 Dry shallot stored in a cool and dark place can last about a month.

-Which is stronger shallots or onions?
+Which is stronger: shallots or onions?